Dorian Finney-Smith NBA Playoffs Player Props: Nets vs. 76ers

 Dorian Finney-Smith Insights vs. the 76ers

+- Defensively, the 76ers are third in the league, conceding 110.9 points per contest.

-- On the glass, the 76ers have given up 41.2 rebounds per game, which puts them second in the league.
+- On the glass, the 76ers are second in the NBA, allowing 41.2 rebounds per game.

-- In terms of assists, the 76ers are ranked sixth in the league, conceding 24.2 per game.
+- Looking at assists, the 76ers are sixth in the NBA, allowing 24.2 per game.

 Dorian Finney-Smith vs. the 76ers